Charles A. Pierce, Ph.D., Chair

 MGMT 3215 - Mgmt of Human Resources (3)

 Human resources as a strategic competitive advantage; human resource functions including recruiting, staffing, training, development, performance management, total compensation, employee relations, unions, workplace safety and health, and employee retention; impact of legal context on human resources.

 MGMT 3510 - Business Communications (3)

-Communication theory applied to business and the professions; emphasis on effective writing; presentation of written and oral case solutions, letters, memoranda, reports, and employment applications; selection and use of research sources; consideration of business ethics, technology, and intercultural communication.
+Communication theory applied to business and the professions; emphasis on effective writing; employment messages, and selection and use of research sources for written and oral reports; use of technololgy to facilitate the communicaiton process and document preparation; consideration of business ethics, interpersonal, nonberbal and intercultural communication.
 PREREQUISITE: MIS 2749, or equivalent.

 MGMT 3812 - Managing Employee Wellness (3)